Cranbrook Educational Community

 The Cranbrook Educational Community is an education, research, and public museum complex in Bloomfield Hills, Michigan.
 This National Historic Landmark was founded in the early 20th century by newspaper mogul George Gough Booth with his wife, Ellen Scripps Booth.
-It consists of Cranbrook Schools, Cranbrook Academy of Art, Cranbrook Art Museum, Cranbrook Institute of Science, and Cranbrook House and Gardens.
-The founders also built Christ Church Cranbrook as a focal point in order to serve the educational complex.
-However, the church is a separate entity under the Episcopal Diocese of Michigan.
+It consists of Cranbrook Schools, Cranbrook Academy of Art, Cranbrook Art Museum, Cranbrook Institute of Science, Cranbrook House and Gardens, and the Cranbrook Center for Collections and Research.
+The founders also built Christ Church Cranbrook as a focal point for the educational complex, though it is a separate entity operated by the Episcopal Diocese of Michigan.
 The sprawling 319 acre campus began as a 174 acre farm, purchased in 1904.
 The organization takes its name from Cranbrook, England, the birthplace of the founder's father.

 Cranbrook is renowned for its architecture in the Arts and Crafts and Art Deco styles.
 The chief architect was Eliel Saarinen while Albert Kahn was responsible for the design of Cranbrook House.
 Sculptors Carl Milles and Marshall Fredericks also spent many years in residence at Cranbrook.

 In 2024 Cranbrook Educational Community was awarded 3 Michelin Stars in the Michelin Green Guide, on par with institutions such as the Detroit Institute of Art and the Louvre.